PlotiHub/Plotihub-App/README.md

 > \[!IMPORTANT]
 >
-> Star us to show your support and love for django recall server.⭐️
+> Star us to show your support and love for the PlotiHub.⭐️

 <img src="assets/images/star.png" alt="PlotiHub star" width="100%">